 A puppy’s throat might become clogged with foreign objects.
 This is because they are known to consume things they shouldn’t.

 This might be rocks or anything else that clings to the back of their neck.

 When particles become trapped in a dog’s throat, it irritates.
 It causes people to cough and heave to expel it.

-You may see your dog scratching at their lips or perhaps sneezing backwards due to the discomfort.
+You may see your dog scratching at their lips or perhaps sneezing backward due to the discomfort.

-Coughing hard that a dog’s dry heaves are a symptom of several respiratory disorders.
+Suppose your dog is coughing hard as well.
+Then, dogs’ dry heaves are a symptom of several respiratory disorders.